HCI Student Reading List

 Acknowledgments

-Special thanks to those who have contributed items to this list and suggestions for future reads: Annie Forsman-Adams, Ashley Walker, Robin Roscigno, and Chris Wolf.
+Special thanks to those who have contributed items to this list and suggestions for future reads: Annie Forsman-Adams, Ashley Walker, Robin Roscigno, Chris Wolf, and ARMY4Palestine.